Realwahba/Mega.nz-File-Management-Code/README.md

 __🚀 Installation__
 1. Clone this repository:

 ```git clone https://github.com/yourusername/mega-cli.git cd mega-cli ```

 2. Install dependencies:
 ```npm install```
-3Add your MEGA account credentials:
+3. Add your MEGA account credentials:

 Open the script and replace email and password placeholders with your MEGA account email and password.
 __🧩 Usage__
 The following commands are available to perform various MEGA storage operations: